 An observation associated with a particular camera.
 All direct observations are identified with an Exposure, but derived datasets that may be based on more than one Exposure (e.g. multiple snaps) are typically identified with Visits instead, even for cameras that don't have multiple Exposures per Visit.
-As a result, Cameras that don't have multiple Exposures per Visit will typically have Visit entries that are essentially duplicates of their Exposure entries.
-The Exposure table contains metadata entries that are relevant for calibration Exposures, and does not duplicate entries in Visit that would be the same for all Exposures within a Visit.
+As a result, Cameras that don't have multiple Exposures per Visit entries that are essentially duplicates of their Exposure entries.